An intersectional framework for counterfactual fairness in risk prediction: Supplementary Material

 \subsection{Data generation for Section \ref{sec:sim} simulations}

-This section describes the simulation data generating process.
 To simplify notation, in this section we use $\bm{A}^*$ to denote the vector of both protected characteristics and their interaction, e.g. $\bm{A}^* = (A_1, A_2, A_1A_2)$.
-We follow \cite{mishlerFairnessRiskAssessment2021a} in referring to $P(D=1|Y^0=1, A_1,A_2)$ as the \emph{opportunity rate} (shorted to "OR" in parameter names below) and $P(Y^0=1|A_1,A_2)$ as the \emph{need rate}, (shortened to "NR").
+We follow \cite{mishlerFairnessRiskAssessment2021a} in referring to $P(D=1|Y^0=1, A_1,A_2)$ as the \emph{opportunity rate} ("OR") and $P(Y^0=1|A_1,A_2)$ as the \emph{need rate} ("NR").